Aging is the progressive loss of physiological functions that increases the probability of death.

 They are warm-blooded, grow rapidly to adult size and, if protected from environmental hazards, will show signs of aging.

-High early mortality from external causes (e.g. predators) has been linked to early aging (in the survivors) in some animals, but the reverse has been found in others.
+As mentioned above, high early mortality from external causes (e.g. predators) has been linked to early aging (in the survivors) in some animals (but the reverse has been found in others).